Adventure Travel Tips for Visiting Mayan Ruins with Kids: Part 3 of 3

 • When in lines, stay to the left.
 In some cases, the lines on the right were crazy long, and there were lines on the left that were empty.
 (In this case, it pays to be a bit ‘left of center’)

 • We bought our tickets through Travelocity and they were $20 cheaper than buying online direct from Disney.
 So shop around.
-Picking them up at the will call booth was faster than waiting in line with those who were buying tickets at the door.
+Picking tickets up at the will call booth was faster than waiting in line with those who were buying tickets at the gate.

 • Use FastPass.